Goalies get shuffled in NHL free agency; Lightning depleted - WHIZ News

 The Wild quickly addressed their goaltending needs after trading Devan Dubnyk to San Jose, by signing Cam Talbot signing a three-year, $11 million deal.
 Anton Khudobin, who backstopped the Dallas Stars run to the Stanley Cup Final, is staying put in Dallas after signing a three-year, $10 million contract.

-Among skaters, Shattenkirk agreed to a three-year deal worth $11.7 million, a person familiar with the situation told The Associated Press.
-The person spoke on the condition of anonymity because the deal has not been announced.
+Among skaters, Shattenkirk agreed to a three-year deal that a person familiar with the situation told The Associated Press was worth $11.7 million.
+The person spoke on the condition of anonymity because the monetary terms weren’t disclosed.

 The Lightning entered the offseason projected to have about $4.5 million of room under the cap, also lost forward Carter Verhaeghe, who signed with Florida.
 As for Johnson, who had four goals and seven points in 25 playoff games, he was placed on waivers with three years remaining on a seven-year, $35 million contract that includes a no-trade clause.